PayEx/PayEx.Development.Guidelines/open-source-development-guidelines.md

 what’s being released; stable code should be in the master branch, while pre-release, alpha or beta code should be in the develop branch or in a release/ prefixed branch.
-If a stable version `1.2.5` of a project is to be released, the commit epresenting that version should be tagged in Git with the value `1.2.5` and the commit should exist in the master branch.
+If a stable version `1.2.5` of a project is to be released, the commit representing that version should be tagged in Git with the value `1.2.5` and the commit should exist in the master branch.
 To help with automating versioning in .NET based projects, [GitVersion][gitversion] can be used.
 For most uses, [GitVersionTask][gitversiontask] performs the job perfectly.
 It understands